Unleashing Your Kid's "Inner Organizer"

-Is your child always losing things or forgetting assignments?
-These challenges often stem from executive functioning deficits, which can make it difficult to plan, organize, and prioritize tasks.
+These challenges often happen when there are executive functioning deficits, which can make it difficult to plan, organize, and prioritize tasks.
 But don't worry!
-There are strategies and tools to help your child become more organized.
+There are strategies and tools to help your kid become more organized.

 Understanding Executive Functioning